plone/documentation/docs/install/source-step-by-step.md

 The file {file}`instance.yaml` allows to set some presets.
 Add-ons are listed here, but need to be installed with pip.
 The documented installation of add-ons with pip is achieved via a {file}`requirements.txt` file.
-An add-on like for example `my.awesome.addon` is listed in\
+An add-on like for example `collective.easyform` is listed in\
 `requirements.txt`:

 ```
-my.awesome.addon
+collective.easyform
 ```

 Install your requirements: